jbakse/compform_site/content/simulation/index.md

 </div>

+`rate * time = distance`

 A blue bus travels down the road at 30 miles per hour.
 At 1 hour, it has traveled 30 miles.
 At 2 hours, it has traveled [60 miles](https://numbat.dev/?q=30+m%2Fh+*+2+h%E2%8F%8E).

-`rate * time = distance`
+`acceleration * time = velocity`

 A red bus [falls](https://en.wikipedia.org/wiki/Equations_for_a_falling_body?useskin=vector) from a great height.
-Gravity accelerates the bus at 9.8m/s^2.
-The velocity increases linearly over time due to the const acceleration of gravity.
+The velocity increases linearly over time due to the const acceleration of gravity (9.8m/s^2).
 After 1 second the bus is moving at 9.8m/s.
 After 2 seconds the bus is moving [19.6m/s](https://numbat.dev/?q=9.8m%2Fs%5E2+*+2s%E2%8F%8E).

-`acceleration * time = velocity`

 But how far does the red bus fall in 1 second?
 2 seconds?

 ### Analytical Integration

-To find that out, we need to use integration.
+To find that out, we can use integration.
 Integration finds an accumulated value when we know how it changes over time.
 For example, we can find distance by integrating velocity and we can find velocity by integrating acceleration.
 Calculus provides the tools to _analytically_ integrate.
-We can use it to derive [equations for falling bodies](https://en.wikipedia.org/wiki/Equations_for_a_falling_body?useskin=vector)
+We can use it to derive [equations for falling bodies](https://en.wikipedia.org/wiki/Equations_for_a_falling_body?useskin=vector).
+The folowing formula tells us how far an object falls for a given gravity and time.

+`.5 * gravity * time^2 = distance`

 At 1 second the bus has fallen 4.9 meters.
 At 2 seconds the bus has fallen [19.6 meters](https://numbat.dev/?q=.5+*+gravity+*+%282+seconds%29%5E2%E2%8F%8E).

-`distance = .5 * gravity * time^2`

 We're gonna skip over how to use calculus to analytically integrate because 1) calculus is out of the scope of this chapter and 2) our simulations aren't going to _analytically_ integrate things anyway!